 Sidney is a somewhat small city located in the state of Montana.
 With a population of 6,173 people and two constituent neighborhoods, Sidney is the 16th largest community in Montana.

-When you are in Sidney, you'll notice that it is more blue-collar than most other communities in America.
-36.89% of Sidney’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Sidney is generally considered to be a blue-collar town.
+36.89% of the Sidney workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sidney is a city of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Sidney who work in office and administrative support (10.98%), management occupations (10.39%), and sales jobs (8.03%).

 Compared to the rest of the country, citizens of Sidney spend much less time in their cars: on average, their commute to work is only 15.27 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The education level of Sidney citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.37% of adults 25 and older in Sidney have a college degree.
+In terms of college education, Sidney is nearly on par with the US average for all cities of 21.84%: 18.37% of adults 25 and older in Sidney have a bachelor's degree or advanced degree.

 The per capita income in Sidney in 2018 was $32,479, which is wealthy relative to Montana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $129,916 for a family of four.
 However, Sidney contains both very wealthy and poor people as well.